JannatKhan1/5DaysCodingChallenge/README.md

 # 5DaysCodingChallenge

 Doing 100 days of coding challenge is daunting.
 Why not take small steps and apply divide and conquer strategy?
 So this is Set-1 where I solve coding challenges for 5 days straight.
 The coding questions are from GeeksforGeeks.

+Set 1:
+Problem 1: Finding Duplicates in an Array